paly2/GPIOEmu/README.md

 To change the state of input pins, click on its value in the GUI.

+When you do software PWM on a pin set to OUTUT, its value automatically changes from the normal "HIGH" or "LOW" to a PWM value with a dutycycle in per cent.
+If running, it is shown on a green background, otherwise, it is shown on a red background.

 The GPIO is for the moment always rev 3, but the code is already designed to be able to work with rev 1 or rev 2, so an element in the GUI to choose the revision will be introduced soon.

 ## Differences with the RPi.GPIO module

-* The PWM is being implemented, but is not usable yet.
 * The interrupt functions are not available yet.
 * The RPi.GPIO module provides a RPI_INFO dictionary containing 6 fields.
 This dictionary is also providded by GPIOEmu, but it contains only one field (P1_REVISION), also accessible as the RPI_REVISION deprecated variable (provided both by RPi.GPIO and GPIOEmu).
 * The RPi.GPIO module is able to tell you many more modes using `gpio_mode()`.
-This function of the GPIOEmu module returns either INPUT or OUTPUT (or -1), or, soon, PWM.
+This function of the GPIOEmu module returns either INPUT, OUTPUT or PWM (or -1).

 ## Bugs